kdeldycke/kevin-deldycke-blog/content/posts/how-to-add-proxy-support-to-feedalizer-ruby-library.md

 **Update**: A
 [post from Matthew Higgins' blog that answer my question](http://www.strictlyuntyped.com/2008/06/rails-where-to-put-other-files.html) above has just shown up in my feed aggregator.
-What's he telling us ?
+What's he telling us?
 That I'm a naughty programmer :

 > Previous to 2.0, naughty developers pasted code at the bottom of